skolnikskolnik/Meower/README.md

     -created new js file and modified existing function to display high scores on a separate page

 4. Added a CSS to style the html

+5. Now to create a welcome screen for the quiz